10 SEO Myths that Make You Look Stupid

 Steady results are dependent on your willingness to optimize and tweak the code and content of your pages.

-A simple thing like fixing broken links can contribute to elevating your listings.
-It’s one of the most overlooked search engine tweaks.
+Changes like fixing broken links can contribute to growing organic reach.
+It’s still one of the most overlooked search engine tweaks.

 10. “Google PageRank is the single most important ranking factor for your site on Google”

-While PageRank was never the only factor in ranking sites, it was in the early days of Google the most important one.
+Yet it was in the early days of Google it was the most important one.

 Google added more and more ranking factors to their overall algorithm while devaluing PageRank over the years.
 It was too easy to game.